 Blink Features & Tech

-- Affordable storage plans: If 256 GB isn’t quite enough of you, Blink also offers cloud storage plans with virtually unlimited capacity.
+- Affordable storage plans: If 256 GB isn’t quite enough for you, Blink also offers cloud storage plans with virtually unlimited capacity.
 In this case, you do have to pay a monthly subscription fee.
-However, that fee’s just $3 per camera, or $10 for unlimited cameras.
+However, that fee is just $3 per camera or $10 for unlimited cameras.

 FYI: To learn about our hands-on experience with Blink and what it’s like using the cameras day-to-day, have a look at our comprehensive Blink camera review.